muditchandervanshi-cutie/SmartGate-with-Esp32/README.md

 # SmartGate-with-Esp32
-Automatic Gate Using ESP32, HC-SR04 and IR The

-Overview

-This project is an automatic gate system built using an ESP32, an HC-SR04 ultrasonic sensor, an IR obstacle sensor, and a servo motmotor

-The system detects approaching objects and automatically opens the gate.
-After a short delay, the gate closes again.

-This project was built as one of my first hands-on ESP32 projects and served as an introduction to sensors, actuators, voltage dividers, and embedded programming.

 ---
 [Watch the Demo Video](https://drive.google.com/file/d/1Hyte0X9I13qH5gZYl592uKODJuCxJqe7/view?usp=drivesdk)
 ---

+Automatic Gate System using ESP32

+Overview

+This project is an automatic gate system built using an ESP32 microcontroller, an HC-SR04 ultrasonic sensor, an IR obstacle sensor, a servo motor, and a 16x2 LCD display with an I²C interface.

+The system detects approaching objects, automatically opens the gate, displays system information on the LCD, and closes the gate after a short delay.

+This project was developed as one of my first hands-on embedded systems projects and provided practical experience with sensors, actuators, displays, voltage dividers, and microcontroller programming.

+---

+Features

+- Automatic object detection
+- Servo-controlled gate operation
+- Distance measurement using HC-SR04
+- LCD status display using I²C communication
+- Safe voltage-level interfacing using a voltage divider
+- Real-time system feedback

+---

 Components Used

 - ESP32 NodeMCU (38-pin)
 - HC-SR04 Ultrasonic Sensor
 - Flying Fish IR Obstacle Sensor
-- Servo Motor
+- SG90 Servo Motor
+- 16x2 LCD Display
+- I²C LCD Module
 - Breadboard
 - Jumper Wires
 - Resistors for Voltage Divider
-- Power Supply

 ---

-Circuit Design Notes
+Circuit Design

+HC-SR04 Voltage Divider

-The HC-SR04 Echo pin outputs a 5V signal, while ESP32 GPIO pins are designed for 3.3V logic.
+The HC-SR04 Echo pin outputs a 5V signal, while the ESP32 operates at 3.3V logic levels.

-To safely connect the Echo pin to the ESP32, a voltage divider was implemented using resistors to reduce the voltage to a safe level before it reached the microcontroller.
+To protect the ESP32 GPIO pin, a voltage divider was used to reduce the Echo signal to a safe voltage before connecting it to the microcontroller.

-This project provided practical experience with signal-level compatibility between electronic components.
+This project provided practical experience with voltage-level compatibility between electronic components.

+I²C LCD Interface

+The 16x2 LCD was connected through an I²C module, reducing the number of GPIO pins required and simplifying wiring.

+The LCD displays system status messages and provides real-time feedback to the user.

 ---

-How It Works
+How the System Works

-1. The HC-SR04 measures the distance to nearby objects.
+1. The HC-SR04 continuously measures the distance to nearby objects.
 2. When an object enters the configured detection range, the ESP32 processes the sensor data.
+3. The LCD displays a detection message.
-3. The servo motor rotates to open the gate.
+4. The servo motor rotates to open the gate.
-4. After a short delay, the servo returns to its original position, closing the gate.
+5. After a short delay, the gate automatically closes.
+6. The LCD updates the system status accordingly.
-5. The IR sensor can be used as an additional detection or validation sensor.
+7. The IR sensor can be used as an additional detection and validation sensor.

 ---

 Challenges Faced

-1. Sensor Sensitivity Issues
+1. Continuous Sensor Triggering

-Initially, the IR sensor was triggering continuously, causing the gate to repeatedly open and close.
+During initial testing, the gate repeatedly opened and closed without any object being present.

+Cause

+The sensitivity of the Flying Fish IR sensor was set too high.

 Solution

-The onboard potentiometer of the Flying Fish sensor was adjusted until stable operation was achieved.
+The onboard potentiometer was adjusted until the sensor responded reliably and only detected actual objects.

 ---

-2. Safe Sensor Interfacing
+2. Logic-Level Compatibility

-The HC-SR04 uses 5V logic on the Echo pin, while the ESP32 operates at 3.3V logic levels.
+The HC-SR04 Echo pin outputs 5V logic while the ESP32 is designed for 3.3V inputs.

 Solution